 Paddling, as part of your exercise program, is an effective workout that helps improve Parkinson’s Disease symptoms.
 Many of the body muscles are put to work simultaneously – this contributes to strength retention, balance, coordination and cardio.
 The nature of Dragon Boat training fits ideally with the recommended treatments: working by visual and auditory external cues, LSVT BIG movements, as well as continuous core muscles workout.

-The Park Paddlers team was established by Mr. Ofer Paz, an athlete, a rowing instructor, and a Tel Aviv University physiotherapy student.
+The Park Paddlers team was established by Mr. Ofer Paz, an athlete, a rowing instructor and a Physiotherapist from the Tel Aviv University.
 The program is tailored for Parkinson’s patients, and received great acclaim from senior doctors and hospitals’ motion therapy clinics.